Every day would get thrilliner and thrilliner – 5th May 1994

 On the streets, everyone’s celebrating Arsenal’s European victory and I ring Broni at Piers’ and organise a quick visit.
 Down the road, we enter this huge house and into Piers’ cool yuppie type flat, adorned with great obscure works of art.
 Broni is a bit self-conscious but that’s okay – soon on again then and coffeed up we drive any old ways out of town.
 Twice awake and half asleep.
 A great conversation on the way home reminds me of talking to Steve again!
 I dash straight to Poole after dropping Rob and back to beautiful bed!
 Soon awoken by beautiful Broni’s early morning call and knowledge that she returns tonight.

-You’re my only friend, and you don’t even like me – sometime in April 1994
+You’re my only friend, and you don’t even like me – 17th April 1994

 I don’t like no-one, well except for you